About Nuclear Fusion: The Next Economics And Mining The Moon

 Gravitational Confinement

 The sun uses its own gravity to confine plasma to provide fusion.
-Therefore, nuclear fusion is contained by the huge gravitational forces than the sun exerts.
+Therefore, nuclear fusion is contained by the huge gravitational forces that the sun exerts.

 However, on Earth (or on any other planet in the Solar System for that matter) this is impossible as the planet lacks the necessary mass required.
 As of now, it is impossible to artificially create these conditions.